mrmay-dev/OwnTags/README.md

 ```

 ### Run
 There are a couple of ways to start.
 The `owntags.sh` bash script will load the Python environment and fetch reports.
 Time is specified with `hh:mm` format.
+Plain double digits (`42`) will be interpreted as minutes.

 ```bash
 ./owntags.sh 0:30